Coreopsis auriculata 'Elfin Gold'

 Dwarf Mouse-ear Tickseed

-Coreopsis auriculata 'Elfin Gold' is a dwarf cultivar that typically forms a foliage mat up to 5 inches (12.5 cm) tall, consisting of dense, bushy, slowly-spreading clumps of short, broad-oval leaves.
-They are shiny, deep green and up to 3 inches (7.5 cm) long.
-The flowers are bright golden-yellow, daisy-like, up to 2 inches (5 cm) in diameter, with yellow rays and yellow center disks and appear singly on naked stems above the foliage in late spring to early summer.
+Coreopsis auriculata 'Elfin Gold' is a dwarf cultivar that typically forms a foliage mat consisting of dense, bushy, slowly-spreading clumps of short, broad-oval leaves.
+It grows up to 5 inches (12.5 cm) tall.
+Leaves are shiny deep green and up to 3 inches (7.5 cm) long.
+Flowers are daisy-like, up to 2 inches (5 cm) in diameter, bright golden-yellow with yellow rays and yellow center disks.
+They appear singly on naked stems above the foliage in late spring to early summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).